 Other treatments

 This treatment is a unique form of ultrasound that has been shown to accelerate bone healing.
-This ultrasound is different from regular therapeutic ultrasound used by a physiotherapist.
+This ultrasound is different from the regular therapeutic ultrasound used by a physiotherapist.
 Exogen should be used for 20 minutes daily for 2-4 weeks.

-Focussed shockwave therapy
+Focused shockwave therapy

 Alter G